James Garner: TV movies

-During the 1980s, Garner played dramatic roles in a number of television films, including Heartsounds with Mary Tyler Moore featuring the true story of a doctor (played by Garner) who is deprived of oxygen for too long during an operation and wakes up mentally impaired; Promise with James Woods and Piper Laurie, about dealing with a mentally ill adult sibling; and My Name Is Bill W. with James Woods, in which Garner portrays the founder of Alcoholics Anonymous.
-In 1984, he played the lead in Joseph Wambaugh's The Glitter Dome for HBO Pictures, which was directed by his Rockford Files co-star Stuart Margolin.
-The film generated a mild controversy for a bondage sequence featuring Garner and co-star Margot Kidder.
+After a season of Bret Maverick in 1981–82, Garner played dramatic roles in television films, including Heartsounds featuring the true story of a doctor (Garner) deprived of oxygen for too long during an operation who woke up mentally impaired, Promise, which dealt with a mentally ill adult sibling, and My Name Is Bill W. in which Garner portrayed the founder of Alcoholics Anonymous.
+In 1984, he led Joseph Wambaugh's The Glitter Dome for HBO Pictures, directed by Stuart Margolin.
+The film generated some controversy for a bondage sequence featuring Garner and Margot Kidder.